 German is not an official language in most of the parts of America, but there are about 46 million people with German ancestry in America.
 In the 19th century, German immigrants especially from Amish, Mennonite, or Hutterite communities kept traveling to the United States.
 There are also German speakers in Latin America, South America, Argentina, Brazil, Chile and Paraguay.

-As stated earlier, all the German-speaking countries speak various dialects of the same language and it depends on their territories.
+As stated earlier, all the German-speaking countries speak various dialects of the German Online Language Courses and it depends on their territories.

 Read also Family members in German.